albertattard/presentation-domain-primitives-kotlin/presentation.md

 ---

-# Limit The Number of Reads
+# Can we Address this Somehow?

 This is an area where domain primitives shine

 Say that in our context, the password is only required to be read once, just to log into the system

-If the password is read more than once, then we should fail and unplanned reads will not go unnoticed
+If the password is read more than once, then we should fail as that's not the expected behaviour

+Any unplanned reads will not go unnoticed

 ---